Data

 Transparency and reproducibility are core values guiding my research.
 I frequently collect primary data, which I aim to make accessible to the public.
 During the pandemic, I founded the Oxford Supertracker to assist researchers in navigating new data sources.

-Oxford Supertracker: The Global Directory for COVID Policy Trackers and Surveys, 07/2020 (joint with Mary Daly, Bernhard Ebbinghaus, Marek Naczyk and Tim Vlandas)
+Oxford Supertracker: The Global Directory for COVID Policy Trackers and Surveys, 07/2020 (joint with Mary Daly, Bernhard Ebbinghaus, Marek Naczyk and Tim Vlandas).

-Grant awarded: Research England’s Higher Education Innovation Fund and the ESRC Impact Acceleration Account through the University of Oxford’s COVID-19 Urgent Response Fund
+Grant awarded: Research England’s Higher Education Innovation Fund and the ESRC Impact Acceleration Account through the University of Oxford’s COVID-19 Urgent Response Fund.

 Coverage: Nature News.